 - (i) The expected growth in revenues, gross margin, operating costs, timing of future capital expenditures and growth rate.
-With reference to the impairment test model of the telecommunications industry, a long-term growth rate of 2.0% into perpetuity, instead of EBITDA multiples used in previous periods, is used to extrapolate cash flows beyond the budget period in order to determine the terminal value of the Group's respective CGUs. - (ii) The discount rate applied to cash flows of the Group's respective CGUs is based on discount rate and reflects the specific risks relating to the relevant segment.
+With reference to the impairment test model of the telecommunications industry, a long-term growth rate of 2.0% into perpetuity is used to extrapolate cash flows beyond the budget period in order to determine the terminal value of the Group's respective CGUs. - (ii) The discount rate applied to cash flows of the Group's respective CGUs is based on discount rate and reflects the specific risks relating to the relevant segment.
 The discount rate is adjusted to reflect the risk profile equivalent to those that the Group expects to derive from the assets.
-The pre-tax discount rate applied in the value-in-use calculations is 9.4% (2019: 9.7%) per annum.
+The pre-tax discount rate applied in the value-in-use calculations is 9.3% (2020: 9.4%) per annum.

 A reasonably possible change in a key assumption would not cause the recoverable amount to fall below the carrying value of the respective CGUs.
-The results of the tests undertaken as at 31 December 2020 indicated no impairment charge was necessary (2019: Same).
+The results of the tests undertaken as at 31 December 2021 indicated no impairment charge was necessary (2020: Same).